 - Recognised importance to transnational cooperation, including in ‘combating poverty’.
 The Parliament recalls that ‘Transnational cooperation has significant added value and should therefore be supported by all Member States (…).
 It is also necessary to reinforce the Commission’s role in facilitating exchanges of experience and coordinating implementation of relevant initiatives.’
 In this sense, it states that Member States may support transnational cooperation actions under a dedicated priority and that these actions may be programmed under almost all ESF specific objectives (excluding (xi) addressing material deprivation through food and/or basic material assistance to the most deprived, including accompanying measureset out in points).
 Finally, it calls for the support to ‘cross-border partnerships’ under the Employment and Social Innovation strand, i.e. permanent structures of cooperation between public employment services, civil society or the social partners located in at least two Member States.

-By 31 December 2024, the Commission shall carry out a mid-term evaluation of the strands proposed for the future ESF+, which combine a system of shared and direct management: Investment for Jobs and Growth goal (shared management), Employment and Social Innovation strand (direct management) and Health strand (direct management).
+By 31 December 2024, the Commission shall carry out a mid-term evaluation of the strands proposed for the future ESF+, which combine a system of shared and direct management: Investment for Jobs and Growth goal (shared management), Employment and Social Innovation strand (direct and indirect management) and Health strand (direct management).
 The results of that mid-term evaluation shall be presented to the European Parliament and to the Council.

 Following the adoption of the report in plenary, the matter has been referred back to the competent committee (Committee on Employment and Social Affairs) for interinstitutional negotiations to reach an agreement on the final text.